 Five times more essential fats in sprouts (giving an emergency energy store for your body when times get hard)

-Folic acid by half (reduces likelihood of sickness and stomach pains)
+Folic acid by half (reduces the likelihood of sickness and stomach pains)

-Niacin (reduces likelihood of stomach pains and dizziness)
+Niacin (reduces the likelihood of stomach pains and dizziness)

 Chlorine levels (to zero)

 They also have fewer calories so if you are trying to lose weight sprouting is a great method to help aid your plight.

 There are also financial benefits to sprouting beans.
 You can buy beans pretty cheaply from most shops.
 By sprouting them you have free vegetables!
 This can be particularly useful during winter months when the price of vegetables tends to rise quite considerably.